Diseases of the Digestive Tract

 - Ulcerative colitis, a chronic inflammatory condition that involves only the colon.
 It is similar to Crohn’s disease in that it involves an abnormal response by the body’s immune system.
 Cases that can’t be diagnosed as either ulcerative colitis or Crohn’s disease are called indeterminate colitis.

 - Diverticulosis/Diverticulitis — as people age, pressure within the colon causes bulging sacs of tissue that push out from the colon walls (one sac is a diverticulum, and more than one are diverticula).
 These sacs are most common near the end of the colon called the sigmoid colon.
 The condition of having diverticula in the colon is called diverticulosis, which may have few or no symptoms.
-If a diverticulum becomes infected and ruptures, it is called diverticulitis.
+If a diverticulum becomes infected or inflamed, it is called diverticulitis.

 - Irritable bowel syndrome (IBS) — a disorder involving the movement of the bowel (intestines).
 In IBS, the nerves and muscles in the bowel are overly sensitive.
 The disorder is most often identified by its symptoms: abdominal pain or discomfort associated with a change in bowel pattern, such as loose or frequent bowel movements, diarrhea or constipation.
 IBS is a functional disorder, which means the bowel doesn’t function correctly (vs. a problem with the structure of the bowel).